By Alexi Falson, 20 May, 2022

 Our Verdict: Is the Volkswagen Passat Worth it?

 The Volkswagen Passat is a wonderful family sedan that offers a number of premium, European touches at a price that doesn’t break the bank.
 In many ways, this is a trademark of Volkswagen’s approach to producing vehicles, undercutting its more premium rivals like BMW, Mercedes and Audi while still delivering a product that can challenge theirs.
 As a result, the Passat is a no-brainer for your shortlist of spacious family sedans, and the wagon variants rival significantly larger SUVs when it comes to space and practicality.
-If it’s not already, make sure the Passat has a spot on your shortlist, and on that note, if you’re in the market for a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925
+If it’s not already, make sure the Passat has a spot on your shortlist, and on that note, if you are planning to buy a car online in Australia, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925

 Five Specs You Need to Know